By adding the regional foods of Mexico to your dietary lexicon, you participate in their continued preservation.

 Unconventional, I know, but why not?
 If you’re just a bit curious about these foods of Mexico, then, that’s ok… pay a little.
 I don’t mind!
 If you’re in the industry and can write it off, please pay a bit more.

-Once you download it and start exploring the interactive ‘pages’ , if you think…
+Once you download it and begin exploring the interactive ‘pages’, if you find yourself thinking…

 Here’s a peek inside…